Narayana108/awesome-privacy/README.md

 # Awesome Privacy
-A list of opensource privacy centred software, tools, hardware, services and web sites.
+A list of opensource privacy centred software, tools, hardware, services, web sites and educational resources.

 *This list is very lenient list meant for people on all levels.*